 action in this case will reverse and continue to fall.

 1. Buy put options with at least 4-6 weeks until expiration date.
 Be aware of implied volatility.

 2. Use a put option debit spread (called a Bear Put Spread)

-3. Use a call option credit spread - much less risk than the above two, but lower return on investment.
-Again, be aware of any implied volatilty issues in each leg of the spread.
+3. Use a call option credit spread - much less risk than the above two, but lower return on risk.
+Again, be aware of any implied volatility issues in each leg of the spread.

 Return to Stock Chart Analysis Contents Page